alexaspinalldev/prevent/README.md

 My secondary font for all headings is Kanit chosen for it's nice medium formality.

 ### Colours
-I defien the following variables at the beginning of the project:
+I defined the following variables at the beginning of the project:
     --white: #F7EBE8;
     --black: #272727;
     --teal: #22AAA1;